|Chief Executive||Robert Breakwell|

 I was diagnosed with MS in 1990 and have benefitted greatly from membership of The Centre over the past three years, crediting physiotherapy with helping me to continue with my job.
 I am very happy to use my professional experience to help The Centre as a Trustee and a member of the Clinical Governance Committee, assisting the Therapies Team in developing a robust clinical governance structure.

 As an engineer by profession I worked for an international engineering company for over 30 years, culminating in running their North American operation as President.

 My wife was diagnosed with MS twenty years ago and since we returned to the UK in 2002 she has been member of the Centre.
 Being impressed by the warmth and friendliness of the people using the Centre facilities together with the staff, I volunteered to help operate the oxygen chamber.
-Since 2013 I have been the Hyperbaric Oxygen Therapy (HBOT) Coordinator as well as a Trustee.
+Since 2013 I have been the Oxygen Therapy Coordinator as well as a Trustee.

 I am a psychologist/organisational development specialist and trained primary school teacher.

 I have run my own consultancy business with a very diverse range of clients, worked in large organisations and currently I operate as an independent coach and therapist.
 I have been ‘medically retired’ from a fantastic organisation (a Bank) where I had a role I loved that included extensive global travel across the US, Asia, Africa and the Middle East, which involved lots of personal development and intellectual stretch.